Instagram Tips & Strategies

 By Spencer Lanoue

-You've created the perfect Instagram Reel - the timing is perfect, the cuts are clean, and the trend is spot on.
+You've created the perfect Instagram Reel - the timing is excellent, the cuts are clean, and the trend is spot on.
 Now, you want to get that video off of Instagram and onto your phone, computer, or another social platform.
-This article breaks down every simple and effective way to export a Reel, covering the best methods for different situations so you can easily save and repurpose your hard work.
+This article breaks down every simple and effective way to export a Reel, covering the best methods for different situations so you can easily save and reuse your hard work.

 Why Would You Want to Export a Reel?